 Credibility—especially for those in the consulting and service industries—is crucial to marketing a business.
 Being a published author establishes a person as someone who has reached a certain level of expertise.
 Every reader becomes a potential client as they learn more about the author’s philosophies, thought process, results, and more.
 Industry peers recognize the author as a leading voice in their field.

 Who can benefit from using a book as a marketing tool?

-• Consultants, specializing in virtually all trades
+• Consultants, specializing in virtually all fields

 • Service-providing business owners, from insurance companies and home security experts to psychologists and financial planners

 • Self-help professionals, life coaches, and motivational speakers

 • Non-profit organization leaders